Rest weeks are common in the Six Nations

 Discussions on axing one or two of the fallow weeks in the Six Nations have come up before, particularly with the need for a global rugby calendar always high on the sport’s agenda.
 How do you fit in all the rugby around the world?

 Players representatives have pushed back on this in the past.
-It is incredibly physically demanding to play this level of Test rugby over and over, and no one want to give up the extra day of preparation too often, if they are playing Sunday one week and Saturday the next.
+It is incredibly physically demanding to play this level of Test rugby over and over, and no one want to give up the extra time of preparation too often, if they are playing Sunday one week and Saturday the next.